 - Grant Awarded: £45,000 (over three years)

 As part of their project Towards Sustainability – Inspiring Voyages of Discovery in the Natural World, they will create a new learning programme designed to reach new audiences.
 A major part of this programme will be based upon their Captain Oates exhibition (re-presented in 2012 with support from the UKAHT), upon their Field Studies Centre and estate, and upon their Antarctic book collection.
 UKAHT will support this learning programme, including new staff costs for the first three years.
 UKAHT will also support the conservation and relocation of their important Antarctic book collection to new quarters where full public access can be offered for the first time and where they will act as a resource for learning.

-The project fulfils UKAHT’s goal to ‘inspire people to pursue a lifelong engagement with the legacy of the pioneers of British Antarctic science and exploration’.
+The project fulfills UKAHT’s goal to ‘inspire people to pursue a lifelong engagement with the legacy of the pioneers of British Antarctic science and exploration’.

 Gilbert White & Oates Museum: Outline Report

 The UK Antarctic Heritage Trust grant covers the creation of a new learning programme around our Antarctic collection which will enable us to reach larger and more diverse audiences, including children.
 This is linked to our larger project: Towards Sustainability – Inspiring Journeys of Discovery in the Natural World funded in part by the Heritage Lottery Fund.

 Our round 2 application to cover delivery was submitted to the HLF on 30 November 2015 with a decision due in March 2016, when we should also know the outcome of our planning application.